django-cache-machine/django-cache-machine/docs/index.rst

 ----------------

-Cache Machine includes a Jinja2 extension to cache template fragments based on a queryset.
-These fragments will get invalidated based on the objects inside the queryset, just like ``CachingQuerySets``.
+Cache Machine includes a Jinja2 extension to cache template fragments based on a queryset or cache-aware object.
+These fragments will get invalidated on using the same rules as ``CachingQuerySets``.

 First, add it to your template environment::